pangealab/artemis/_includes/pages/install_sn_devops_config.md

 ### Install ServiceNow DevOps Config

 ServiceNow DevOps Config helps Cloud Native Teams define advanced validation rules for comparing *configuration* changes against defined baselines and preventing unauthorised changes to deployment environments.
 Use the built-in Change Approval Workflows to completely automate the change approval process.
+Installation is as folows:

 1. Login to your NOW Instance as Administrator